 C corporations.
 Only income you receive as salary is subject to employment taxes and, if applicable, the 0.9% Medicare tax.
-Nevertheless, you may prefer to take more income as salary (which is deductible at the corporate level) as opposed to dividends (which aren't deductible at the corporate level yet are still taxed at the shareholder level and could be subject to the 3.8% NIIT) if the overall tax paid by both the corporation and you would be less.
+Nevertheless, you may prefer to take more income as salary (which is deductible at the corporate level) as opposed to dividends (which aren't deductible at the shareholder level and could be subject to the 3.8% NIIT) if the overall tax paid by both the corporation and you would be less.